 September 7, 2022

 Nearly every organization relies on data to inform business decisions like cost optimization.
 Companies invest huge amounts of time and resources into gathering data as effectively as possible.
-But, all that data is useless unless it’s high quality data.
+But, all that data is useless unless it’s high-quality data.
 That’s why data observability is so important.
 Data observability is the practice of assessing the quality of the data entering your data system.
-Without data observability platform, enterprises would have a difficult time differentiating accurate, useful data from low quality data that shouldn’t be trusted.
+Without a data observability platform, enterprises would have a difficult time differentiating accurate, useful data from low-quality data that shouldn’t be trusted.

 So how do you measure the quality of data?
 You need to use the right system of measurement to define your data’s quality.
 There are several data quality metrics that data observability experts commonly use to rate data quality.
 If you need a quick refresher on data quality metrics definition, just think of them as a set of characteristics that demonstrate the quality of data.
 There are six critical dimensions of data quality - these data quality examples make up the most important metrics for measuring data quality: